rifaterdemsahin/delivery-pilot-web/2_environment/local.md

 This guide explains how to set up the Delivery Pilot Web project on your local machine.

+Rational
+Local agents developed and deliver the participants.

 ## Prerequisites

 - **Operating System**: macOS, Windows, or Linux